 Success from the Start

-In Pavon's second full year as head coach, 2001-02, the Lady Vols finished the season ranked No. 8 for the second straight year.
+In Pavon's second full year as head coach, 2001-02, the Vols finished the season ranked No. 8 for the second straight year.
 Yang capped her career as the first four-time All-American in program history.

 In 2002-03, Tennessee won three tournament titles and freshman Violeta Retamoza took the college scene by storm, gaining Second Team All-America accolades and joining Shepley on the All-SEC First Team.